 The DB2 Alphablox documentation set includes books and online help.
 The books are all available in HTML, PDF, and printed format.
-Context sensitive help is available for all parts of the Alphablox Analytics home page as well as within Alphablox applications.
+Context sensitive help is available for all parts of the DB2 Alphablox home page as well as within Alphablox applications.
 The DB2 Alphablox documentation set includes the following books:

 Title Description Administrator's Guide Contains information about setting up and managing DB2 Alphablox and about DB2 Alphablox in a J2EE environment.
-Developer's Guide for the DHTML Client Provides guidance on designing, developing, and deploying analytical applications using the DHTML client.
+Developer's Guide Provides guidance on designing, developing, and deploying analytical applications using the DHTML client.
 If you are new to DB2 Alphablox or are developing new applications, it is recommended that you start with this book.
-Developer's Reference for the DHTML Client A complete API reference for developing applications using the DHTML client; contains information on each Blox, including its JSP syntax, properties, methods, and objects.
+Developer's Reference A complete API reference for developing applications using the DHTML client; contains information on each Blox, including its JSP syntax, properties, methods, and objects.
 Relational Reporting Developer's Guide Contains information about setting up ReportBlox to build a report from relational data.
-Cube Server Administrator's Guide Contains information about setting up Alphablox cubes.
+DB2 Alphablox Cube Server Administrator's Guide Contains information about setting up Alphablox cubes.
 Alphablox cubes allow you to present a multidimensional view of data stored in a relational data warehouse or data mart database.
-Installation Guide Contains information on system requirements, installing and configuring Alphablox Analytics, installing sample data, and migrating application from previous versions.
+Installation Guide Contains information on system requirements, installing and configuring DB2 Alphablox, installing sample data, and migrating application from previous versions.